astropy/astropy/docs/cosmology/index.rst

 Specifying a dark energy model
 ==============================

-In addition to the standard `~astropy.cosmology.core.LambdaCDM` model described above, a number of additional dark energy models are provided.  `~astropy.cosmology.core.LambdaCDM` assumes that dark energy is a cosmological constant, and should be the most commonly used case.  `~astropy.cosmology.core.wCDM` assumes a constant dark energy equation of state parameterized by :math:`w_0`.
+In addition to the standard `~astropy.cosmology.core.FlatLambdaCDM` model described above, a number of additional dark energy models are provided.  `~astropy.cosmology.core.FlatLambdaCDM` and `~astropy.cosmology.core.FlatLambdaCDM` assume that dark energy is a cosmological constant, and should be the most commonly used case.  `~astropy.cosmology.core.wCDM` assumes a constant dark energy equation of state parameterized by :math:`w_0`.
 Two forms of a